josefinarcasanova/demo-apps/current-time-insert-py/README.md

 - `MONGO_DB_NAME`: database name.
 Default: `admin`
 - `MONGO_COLLECTION_NAME`: collection where data will be inserted/retrieved
 - `COS_API_KEY_ID`: ICOS instance's APIKEY value.
 Can be obtained from the instance's `Service Credentials` section on IBM Cloud.
-- `COS_INSTANCE_ID`: : ICOS instance ID.
+- `COS_INSTANCE_ID`: ICOS instance ID.
 Can be obtained from the instance's `Service Credentials` section on IBM Cloud.
-- `COS_ENDPOINT`.
-ICOS endpoint. **Not** to be confused with the value found on `Service Credentials`.
+- `COS_ENDPOINT`: ICOS endpoint. **Not** to be confused with the value found on `Service Credentials`.
 For more info, see [Endpoints and storage locations](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) Default: `https://s3.us-south.cloud-object-storage.appdomain.cloud`
 - `COS_BUCKET_NAME`: bucket name where the info will be retrieved/stored
-- `COS_BUCKET_LOCATION`.
-Bucket location/region.
+- `COS_BUCKET_LOCATION`: bucket location/region.
 Default: `us-south`

 - - -